Skip to main content

 A confidential medical evaluation and follow-up are available immediately for employees potentially exposed during an incident involving BBP.
 Post-exposure prophylaxis drugs are designed to stop HIV infection and replication.
 The sooner prophylaxis can be started, the better.
 Cleanse wound and then seek medical attention immediately.

-• After business hours proceed directly to the emergency room at UCSD Thornton Hospital or Hillcrest Medical Center
+• After business hours proceed directly to the emergency room at UC San Diego Thornton Hospital or Hillcrest Medical Center.

 Universal precautions and definitions